LoZander/pathtracker-rust/backlog.md

 # Backlog
+- [ ] FIX: condition that ends at Bob's end of turn, if added during bob's turn will end at that turn, not the next (as expected)
 - [x] persistent damage tracking (what about weakness and resistence)
 - [x] remove dex, doesn't rule ties
 - [ ] enemies go first in ties